Family holidays in August

 This can be a great time of year to spread your wings and go long haul.
 Unlike in Europe, you won’t pay a premium for travelling in the school summer holidays, and lots of places enjoy good weather in our summer.

 The Caribbean is popular in August.
-We recommend the all-inclusive Verandah Resort & Spa in Antigua which is set in 30 acres of beaches, pools and gardens and has non-motorised watersports – with instruction – included in the price.
+Take a look at these family-friendly all-inclusive hotels in Barbados, and the all-inclusive Verandah Resort & Spa in Antigua which is set in 30 acres of beaches, pools and gardens and has non-motorised watersports – with instruction – included in the price.

 Another great all-inclusive option is Beaches Resorts which has well-equipped and stylish hotels in Turks & Caicos, plus Negril, Boscobel and Sandy Bay in Jamaica.
-For very young children, we love Carlisle Bay in Antigua.
+For very young children, Carlisle Bay in Antigua is a good choice.

 Japan is a non-stop whirl of excitement.
 Children of all ages love the high-tech, neon-lit cities where they can discover the home of manga comics, anime, Hello Kitty and Tamagotchi.
 Ride the bullet train, visit a Samurai castle and explore the wooden buildings of ancient Kyoto.
 See more family holidays in Japan.